smanolloff/SublimeLinter-contrib-elixirc/README.md

 Where:
 * `PROJECT_ROOT` is the path to the root your project (use `${project}` if your sublime project is saved there)

+Note: Currently, `exs` files within a mix project (e.g. ExUnit tests) are not linted.
+This is a known issue and will be resolved in a future version.

 ### Outside a mix project:
 * if a file uses macros, the beam output paths must be added to code path through `pa`
-* files (or directories) to require prior before linting must be added through `require`.
+* files (or directories) to require prior to linting must be added through `require`.
 They are required in the given order.
-Directory contents are traversed alphabetically.
+Directories, if given, are traversed recursively and alphabetically.
-* add the above to your **sublime project**'s settings.

 #### Example
 In your _.sublime-project_ file: